-The trust score for a group G is calculated locally if there is sufficient local information; that is, if $n_k(G) \ge \theta_T$.
-First, the peers in known(G) are sorted by their trust rating, according to the min-distrustmax-trust criterion.
-The highest ranking θ_T peers are selected and the signatures on their responses are verified.
-Provided that all signatures are verified correctly,3 the trust and distrust score of the file version offered by G is determined as the average of the trust and distrust ratings of the selected peers.
+The trust score for a group G is calculated locally if there is sufficient local information; that is, if $n_k(G) \ge \theta_T$ .
+First, the peers in known(G) are sorted by their trust rating, according to the min-distrust-max-trust criterion.
+The highest ranking $\theta_T$ peers are selected and the signatures on their responses are verified.
+The trust and distrust score of the version offered by G is determined as the average of the trust and distrust ratings of the $\theta_T$ selected peers.

-If there is not sufficient information on G (i.e., $n_k(G) < \theta_T$), then a set of $\theta_T - n_k(G)$ random peers in unknown(G), denoted by queried(G), are selected to be queried about.4 The signatures on these peers' messages are verified and a trust query bearing their IDs is issued.
+If there is not sufficient information on G (i.e., $n_k(G) < \theta_T$ ), then a set of $\theta_T - n_k(G)$ random peers, denoted by queried(G), are selected from unknown(G) and a trust query bearing their IDs is issued.
 Upon the arrival of the responses to this query, a queried trust rating is calculated for each peer in queried(G).
-The trust and distrust score of the file version offered by G is determined as the average of the trust and distrust ratings of the peers in known(G)and queried(G).
+The trust and distrust score of the file version offered by G is determined as the average of the trust and distrust ratings of the peers in known(G) and queried(G).

-At the end of the evaluation, the file versions are sorted by their trust scores, according to the mindistrust-max-trust criterion, and the highest ranking one is selected for download.
+At the end of the evaluation, the file versions are sorted by their trust scores, according to the min-distrust-maxtrust criterion, and the highest ranking one is selected for download.

 At this point, it would be wise to have another safety check on the trust score of the file to be downloaded since a file offered only by malicious peers may be the highest ranking one, probably due to the lack of any alternative versions.
-A possible threshold here can be to allow the download of only those files with a higher trust score than distrust.
-Or, as a safer alternative, only the download of those files with a zero distrust score may be allowed, which would not be too restrictive given that the neighborhoods are sufficiently large.
+A possible threshold can be set here to allow the download of only those files with a higher trust score than distrust.
+Or, as a safer alternative, only the download of those files with a zero distrust score may be allowed, which would not be too restrictive provided that the query neighborhoods are sufficiently large.

-2.5 The Trust Query Process
+2.4 The Trust Query Process